 - Use a reputable auctioneering house to avoid disappointment.

-Follow the tips and buying advice given above.
-To be sure of buying repossessed caravans at the right price in South Africa.
+So you can be sure of buying repossessed caravans at the right price at auctions in South Africa.

-Finally, make sure you only buy from reputable dealers and South African auction dealers.
+Finally, make sure you only buy from reputable dealers and South Africa auction dealers.